 Los Angeles, CA 90044

 InnerCity Struggle has worked with youth and community residents since 1994 to promote safe, healthy and non-violent communities in the Eastside.
-Their areas of expertise include education, Latino politics, civic engagement trends among people of color, youth organizing, campaign development, grassroots fundraising, strategic planning processes and coalition building.
-Their geographic focus is in Boyle Heights, unincorporated East Los Angeles, El Sereno and Lincoln Heights.
+Their areas of expertise include education, LatinX politics, civic engagement trends among people of color, youth organizing, campaign development, grassroots fundraising, strategic planning processes and coalition building.
+Their geographic focus is in Boyle Heights, unincorporated East Los Angeles, El Sereno, and Lincoln Heights.

 SCOPE works to reduce barriers to social and economic opportunities for poor and working class communities by creating public sector jobs and training programs.
 The organization has identified over 34,000 voters in Los Angeles County who believe that government must invest in family supporting jobs, quality education, and clean air and water.
 Their areas of expertise include strategic grassroots organizing, public policy advocacy, grassroots leadership development, civic engagement, job training.